Dear readers of ADxS.org, please forgive the disruption.

 • Rhodiola2613

-Pantogam is a drug commonly used in the former Soviet Union for a variety of mental disorders.
-It is reported to have a helpful effect in ADHD.27
+Pantogam is a drug commonly used in the former Soviet Union to treat a variety of mental disorders.
+It is reported to have a helpful effect on ADHD.27

 • Neuroactive steroids13